Skip to main content

 What you'll study

 Many of our courses include a range of modules you can choose from.
-Some of these options may only be available if you’ve already studied specific required modules.
+Some options may only be available if you’ve already studied specific modules.
 If you’re not sure what you need before picking a module, your course leader can help.

 Undergraduate module credits should total 120 credits per academic year.
-If optional modules are available alongside core modules on your course, you should choose an amount that totals 120 credits.
+If optional modules are available, choose an amount that totals 120 credits.

 How you'll learn

 The EPA starts with the examination board and finishes when the Approved Education Provider submits the required documentation to HCPC.
 You're not required to carry out any additional assessments.
-Once passed, you can separately apply for HCPC registration.
+Once passed, you can apply for HCPC registration.

 Entry requirements